kodi-pvr/pvr.iptvsimple/README.md

 ## Configuring the addon

 ### Settings Levels
-In Kodi 18.2 the level of settings shown will correspond to the level set in the main Kodi settings UI: `Basic`, `Standard`, `Advanced` and `Expert`.
-From Kodi 19 it will be possible to change the settings level from within the addon settings itself.
+Settings levels can be selected within the addon settings dialog.
+The options are: `Basic`, `Standard`, `Advanced` and `Expert`.
+If there are settings below that cannot be found it is most liekly because they are only available at a higher settings level.

 ### General
 General settings required for the addon to function.